-But figuring out what send subscribers.
-Especially when your brain is fried from coming up with weekly blog posts ideas, networking in Facebook Groups and 393483 million social media updates…. having brain juice left over…is in short supply.
+But figuring out what to send subscribers, especially when your brain is fried from coming up with weekly blog post ideas, networking in Facebook Groups and 393483 million social media updates… having brain juice left over… is in short supply.

-And we all know what it’s like being a crappy, spammy, email list.
+And we all know what it’s like feeling like a crappy, spammy, emailer.
 It sucks.
 Which is why bloggers like us, the kind who care about their readers, who were called to make an impact on the world freeze up when it’s time to email our lists.

 Don’t just throw random apps or tools together.
 Think about your ideal subscriber.

-What results would she LOVE to get?
-What is she struggling with?
-What is a common misconception she might have?
+What results would they LOVE to get?
+What are they struggling with?
+What is a common misconception they might have?

 For example, if you run a parenting blog you could do: 3 FREE Apps Every Mom of Twins Must Have.
-Then explain how these apps will make her life waaay easier.
-Put in direct links & screenshots to make it easy to her download or purchase.
+Then explain how these apps will make their life waaay easier.
+Put in direct links & screenshots to make it easy for them to download or purchase.